samuelpaulc/react-light-marquee/README.md

 Lightweight in bundle size and dom footprint.

-Marquee fills the parent container and renders the children
+Marquee fills the parent container and renders the children by default.

+Marquee generates a css class for every instance with specific styles and hence it requires a `id` value to passed in.

 # Installation